Bonsai Plant Care

 Even though most bonsai can withstand temperatures down to freezing and colder, we recommend that they be brought inside during severely cold weather and kept in a room near a window without the drying effects of a heater.
 In northern climates a well-lighted garage or a room in the house that is not heated are acceptable location for the severe winter months as this will force your tree to go into a dormant state.

-The same rules apply to the drying heat of the summer.
-Please keep your bonsai in one of the locations described above to ensure prosperity.
 Please remember that bonsai is not a house plant and it needs a balanced diet of fresh air, natural light and water to remain healthy.

+You should be watering your Bonsai every day, as it will dry up quickly in direct sunlight.
+Completely saturate the Bonsai.
 Watering should always be through the foliage, using a gentle spray such as a garden hose sprayer or the sprayer on your sink.
 Spray the foliage and all around the top of the container until you see water dripping through the holes of the container.
 Remember, insects breathe through their skin so water is an excellent way to keep insects and dust off your tree.
 Insects are seldom attracted to healthy plants!

 Use a good bonsai fertilizer designed for Bonsai.
 Eve’s Garden has designed BONSAI MASTER FERTILIZER for your bonsai.
 This is a mild 7-8-6 formula with everything you need to make your bonsai thrive.
 With our special fertilizer you mix it in a gallon container according to the directions of the label and use it with each watering from March to October.
 DO NOT OVER FERTILIZE!
 Always follow the directions on the label of the fertilizer you are using!